ilbuonmarcio/lydia/README.md

 # Features
 - Easy to configure, install and use
-- UEFI boot only
+- UEFI boot
 - Automatic disk partitioning
-- Customized i3/LXDE for all your needs
+- Customized i3-gaps window manager to fit all your needs
-- Preconfigured `firewalld` on 22/80/443
+- Preconfigured `firewalld` on 22/80/443 ports
-- Targeted at development & productivity tasks
+- Specifically targeted at development & productivity tasks

 # Oh... really?